- Centre for Law, Society and Popular Culture

 About me

-Steve Greenfield has an LLB from Middlesex University an M.Sc.
-(Econ) from the L.S.E, a PGC in Teaching and Learning in Higher Education from the Open University a Graduate Diploma in Psychology from the University of Westminster and a PhD from Westminster.
+I have an LLB from Middlesex University an M.Sc.
+(Econ) from the L.S.E, a Post Graduate Certificate in Teaching and Learning in Higher Education from the Open University, a Graduate Diploma in Psychology from the University of Westminster and a PhD from Westminster.
 He also has accreditation as a Teacher in Higher Education.
+He is an accredited Civil and Commercial mediator and trained in Restorative Justice.

-He developed the Centre for Law, Society and Popular Culture with Guy Osborn through a broad range of teaching and research activities.
-Modules have been developed from Year 1 to Year 3 with the addition of a postgraduate course the LLM Entertainment Law.
-These have included Film and the Law, Law and Culture, Sports Law, Media Law and Entertainment Law.
+I developed the Centre for Law, Society and Popular Culture, in 1996, with Guy Osborn establishing a broad range of teaching and research activities.
+Modules have been developed from Level 4 to Level 6 with the addition of a postgraduate course, the LLM Entertainment Law.
+Modules include Film and the Law, Law and Culture, Sports Law, Media Law, Legal Psychology, Entertainment Law and the Nighttime Economy.

-The research has similarly covered a wide range of areas and produced three books Contract and Control in the Entertainment Industry, (1998), Film and the Law (2001) and Regulating Football (2001).
+The research has similarly covered a wide range of areas and produced four books Contract and Control in the Entertainment Industry, (1998), Film and the Law (2001), Regulating Football (2001) and Cinematic Justice (2010).
 There have also been two edited collections; Law and Sport in Contemporary Society (2000) and Readings in Law and Popular Culture (2005).
-Numerous journal articles and book chapters have been written encompassing sport, music, film, and contractual theory.
+Numerous journal articles and book chapters have been written encompassing sport, music, film, education and contractual theory.
 Presentations have been given at a wide range of international conferences well beyond the field of law.

 He is a founding editor of the Entertainment and Sports Law Journal (ESLJ) that started life with Frank Cass as the Entertainment Law Journal.
 The book series, Studies in Law, Society and Popular Culture which he co edits with Guy Osborn has produced a number of key texts; Cricket and the Law (David Fraser 2005), Gigs (Paul Chevigny, 2004), Readings in Law and Popular Culture (Eds Steve Greenfield and Guy Osborn, 2005), Television and the Legal System (Barbara Villez) and Voicing Dissent: American Artists and the War on Iraq (Edited by Bleuwenn Lechaux, Violaine Roussel).

-Grants have been awarded by a variety of bodies for work covering licensing law, football governance models and most recently from the Legal Education Research Network to support and empirical study of contemporary contract teaching.
+Grants have been awarded by a variety of bodies for work covering licensing law, football governance models and most recently from the Peter Sowerby Trust.

 Teaching